SummaryRead the full fact sheet

 - cause – may include inherited disorders, acquired kidney disease or advancing age

-- features – like the number of cysts (one or more) and whether the cysts are simple or complicated.
-Simple cysts are non-cancerous pouches containing clear liquid that can range in size from tiny blisters to large sacs
+- features – such as the number of cysts (one or more) and whether the cysts are simple or complicated.
+Simple cysts are non-cancerous pouches containing clear liquid, and can range in size from tiny blisters to large sacs

 - location – outer (cortex) or inner (medulla) part of the kidney.